Thoracic Facet Joint Pain

 How is thoracic facet joint pain diagnosed?

-A physiotherapist will usually assess your history, movement, posture, rib motion, joint sensitivity, and muscle control.
+A physiotherapist will usually assess your history, movement, posture, rib motion, joint sensitivity, breathing pattern, and muscle control.
 Imaging may help rule out other issues in some cases, but many mechanical thoracic facet problems are assessed through a physical examination.

 What helps thoracic facet joint pain?